Skip to main content

 Annual Percentage Rate of Charge (APRC)

 The APRC tells you how much your mortgage would cost you each year, assuming you kept it for its full term.
 It factors in the initial rate you'd pay as well as the follow-on variable rate after any special deal period finishes, along with any associated mortgage costs or fees.
-This way, you can see exactly how much you would be paying over the full term of the mortgage.
+This way, you can see exactly how much you would be paying over the full term of the mortgage, based on current rates.

 Arrears